 Most of companies propose that after QoS slit, only PDB is needed to be sent to the source Remote UE if it is the source Remote UE to derive the first hop configuration.

-[easy]Proposal 18: If it is the source (TX) Remote UE to derive the first hop configuration, only split PDB is sent to the source (TX) Remote UE.
+[easy]Proposal 18: If it is the source (TX) Remote UE to derive the first hop configuration, split PDB is sent to the source (TX) Remote UE.

 Some contributions propose it should be left to UE implementation on how to split the QoS profiles, one company propose to standardize how to split QoS profiles.
 It should be simple way to leave to Relay UE implementation, same as L3 U2U relay.